segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/mobile.md

 Before you start sending data from your mobile application to Adobe Analytics, you must first finish the following set up steps:

-- First, enable the Segment-Adobe Analytics destination from in your Segment workspace
+- First, enable the Segment-Adobe Analytics destination from in your Segment workspace.
 - From your Adobe Mobile Services dashboard, check and customize the settings on the "Manage App Settings" tab.
 - Download these settings as the `ADBMobileConfig.json` file by clicking the **Config JSON** link at the bottom of the same tab.
-Follow the instructions in Adobe's documentation, [here for iOS](https://marketing.adobe.com/resources/help/en_US/mobile/ios/dev_qs.html), and [here for Android](https://marketing.adobe.com/resources/help/en_US/mobile/android/dev_qs.html)
+Follow the instructions in Adobe's documentation [here for iOS](https://marketing.adobe.com/resources/help/en_US/mobile/ios/dev_qs.html) and [here for Android](https://marketing.adobe.com/resources/help/en_US/mobile/android/dev_qs.html).
 - Finally, follow the instructions below for each mobile environment to bundle Segment's Adobe Analytics SDK in your project.

 > success ""